 "Sometimes one has desires which he would hesitate to tell anyone.
 In this case there is another safety valve.
-Instead of telling of these desires they should be written.
+Instead of telling these desires they should be written.
 Use pen and ink, and write every word which comes into your mind concerning them.
 In a few days you will find that they literally flow out through your arm.
 Let them come in exactly the words which occur to you; never try for better phrasing.
-Sometimes the words may be vulgar or obscane; sometimes the same phrase will come again and again; but restrain nothing, let them come.
+Sometimes the words may be vulgar or obscene; sometimes the same phrase will come again and again; but restrain nothing, let them come.
 Write for fifteen minutes daily, and immediately upon finishing destroy what you have written so that neither you nor anyone else can read it.
-For you to read it would be to put back into the sub-conscious world that which you had just released from it.
-For anyone else to read it would be to run the risk of them forming false and erroneous opinions about you.
+To read it would be to put back into the sub-conscious that which you have just released.
+For anyone else to read it would be to run the risk of forming false and erroneous opinions about you.

-"This writing-and-talking-out method can be put to other uses than to eliminate stray and malignant desires.
-A young man in the East wanted to be a civil engineer, an aviator, and a radio entertainer, all at one and the same time.
+"This writing-and-talking-out method can be put to other uses than to eliminate stray and maglinant desires.
+A young man in enginee tainer, He was them, stantly that he my adw three talking When I him a man in the East wanted to be a civil engineer, an aviator, and a radio entertainer, all at one and the same time.
 He was well fitted to succeed in any of them, but his desire vacillated constantly from one to another.
 Realizing that he was getting nowhere, he asked my advice.
 I questioned him about the three occupations and soon had him talking at a great rate concerning them.
-When he would run down, I would start him again with more questions, but each time he proceeded with less and less enthusiasm.
+When he would run down, I would start him again with more questions, but each time he proceeded with less and enthusiasm.
 Finally, he had dissipated so much desire, he just couldn't go on.
-They seemed so ordinary and commonplace to him that he lost interest.
+They all seemed so ordinary and commonplace that he lost interest in all of them.

-"Then it was that I appealed to his reason and judgment, unhampered by emotion or desire.
+"Then I appealed to his reason and judgment, unhampered by emotion or desire.
 He soon decided that a career as a civil engineer would interfere with his hopes for marriage and children because it necessitated travelling to the four corners of the earth for indefinite stays.
 So that was out.
 Aviation, as we soon agreed, would be tiresome and monotonous once the novelty wore off.
 So that, too, was out.
-This left radio work, and it took but a short time to decide that in this field the constant change of faces and activities would prove so vital and absorbing that he would never lose interest, while at the same time his future family would never have to worry as they would were he a civil engineer, scurrying about the world; or an aviator, possibly lost in a fog and in danger of losing his life.
+This left radio work, and it took but a short time to decide that in this field the constant change of faces and activities would prove so vital and absorbing that he would never lose interest, while at the same time his future family would never have to worry as they would were he a civil engineer, scurrying about the world; or as an aviator, constantly in danger.
 In short, very calmly and reasonably he decided to confine his efforts to radio work.